jozefg/blog/posts/2015-08-26-type-in-type.md

 kinds in Haskell to start the transition to dependently typed Haskell.
 One thing that caught my eye as I was reading it was that this proposal adds `* :: *` to the type system.
-This is of some significance because it means that once this is fully realized Haskell will be inconsistent (as a logic) in a new way!
+This is of some significance because it means that once this is fully realized, Haskell will be inconsistent (as a logic) in a new way!
 Of course, this isn't a huge deal since Haskell is already woefully inconsistent with